pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Mediation Effects and Causal Structure

 Above we've seen how a number of different approaches designed to avoid bias lead us to the conclusion that smoking has limited or no effect on your likely healthcare costs.
 It's worth emphasising that this should strike you as strange!

 The solution to the puzzle lies not in the method of estimation precisely, but in the structure of the question.
 It's not that smoking isn't related to healthcare costs, but that the impact is mediated through smoking's influence on our health.

 The structural imposition of mediation mandates valid causal inferences go through just when __sequential ignorability__ holds.
 That is to say - the potential outcomes are independent of the _treatment assignment history_ conditional on covariate profiles.
 More detail can be found in {cite:t}`daniels2024bnp`.
 But we can see how this works if we write the mediation structure into our model as described in {ref}`mediation_analysis`.
 The fundamental point is that we need to augment our modelling to account for the structure of the causal flow.
+This is a substantive structural belief about the data generating process which we impose in the model of the joint distribution for mediator and outcome.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(20, 6))